asyncapi/spec/REPOSITORIES.md

 ## [editor][editor]

-This is the source for the online editor hosted [here][online-editor].
+This is the source for the [online editor][online-editor].
 It’s a Docker/node application.

 ## [extensions-catalog][extensions-catalog]